eolweus/TDT4265-project/README.md

 The testing folder contains medical images from patient 401-450.
 The TEE folder shold cotain two folders named train_gray and train_gt which contains the images and ground_truth respectivly.

+In order to run the network with the default parameters run train.py configs/defaults.yaml

 ## Our system